 On this matter, Martin writes:

 The above of course is a C20 analysis.
 Three hundred years prior the only way to carry out these calculations with great rapidity was by a highly skilled rechenmeister/calculator utilising the tools of his trade (whether it be abacus, calculi and counting board, or pen and paper).
-Neither of these two inventions fit Martin’s description of a C20 calculating machine.
+Neither Schickard’s nor Pascal’s devices fit Martin’s description of a C20 calculating machine.
 But, this was the beginning.
 Did one conform so much closer to that description as to wipe out the candidacy of the other for being an early point in the evolution of the C20 calculating machine?

 (ii) How well did each meet their objectives?
 Of the two it is clear that the primary purpose of the Pascaline was as an adding machine, in the terms defined by Martin, above.
 It had its flaws but it was an extraordinarily good adding machine for such an early step forward, albeit carrying the rather considerable blemish of requiring an understanding of complementary arithmetic in order to perform subtractions.
 It is possible to perform a multiplication between two multi-digit numbers upon it, but the process is so confusing as to be of no advantage in relation to simply doing this by pen and paper, a methodology which in any case would have to be understood in order to reliably perform such an operation.

 Schickard’s machine was actually intended to facilitate all four operations of arithmetic.
 In that sense it was a “calculating machine” in Martin’s terms.
 Some work and skill was still needed to multiply two multi-digit numbers, or divide them, on it, but that was what it was designed to do.
 From the partial information we have, the adding machine in the base had more flaws than the Pascaline, probably the most serious being that a carry would have only been possible across all six dials simultaneously with some judicious help from the operator.
 But, from modern replicas, we know that with some learned skill this is possible.